JoaoLopesF/RemoteDebug/README.md

 ```

-    It will show in telnet client:
+    It will show in client (telnet or web app):

         (V p:^0000ms) (foo)(C1) this is a debug - var 1